AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-intro.md

 ## Resolution with the Benders decomposition

-The resolution method used by Antares-Xpansion - called Benders decomposition - is an iterative method, which for each iteration:
+The resolution method used by Antares Xpansion - called Benders decomposition - is an iterative method, which for each iteration:

 - performs an Antares simulation to evaluate the expected annual